2014 Webby Awards: References

-ReferencesWinners and nominees are generally named according to the organization or website winning the award, although the recipient is, technically, the web design firm or internal department that created the winning site and in the case of corporate websites, the designer's client.
+Winners and nominees are generally named according to the organization or website winning the award, although the recipient is, technically, the web design firm or internal department that created the winning site and in the case of corporate websites, the designer's client.
 Web links are provided for informational purposes, both in the most recently available archive.org version before the awards ceremony and, where available, the current website.
 Many older websites no longer exist, are redirected, or have been substantially redesigned.